GCuser99/tbFileSysTools/README.md

 ## Text encodings

 The headline feature.
-FSO can read ASCII and UTF-16.
+FSO can read system ANSI and UTF-16.
 This reads anything Windows has a code page for.

 ```vba
 ' Auto-detect: BOM first, then UTF-16/32 and UTF-8 heuristics, then system ANSI.